 (NOTE: Although other style manuals differ, the Chicago Manual of Style advises us to spell out numbers that can be written in three words or fewer.
 Thus, we have spelled out “twenty-five” rather than using the numeral “25.”
 Numerals are to be used, however, in reference to page numbers, section numbers, item numbers, and the like, such as when we refer to “sentence 2,” above.)

-The difference between sentences 4 and 5 is similar to the difference between sentences 1 and 2: In sentence 4, “easy-to-remember” is being used as a single descriptor in front of the noun “rule.”
+The difference between sentences 4 and 5 is similar to the difference between sentences 1 and 2: In sentence 4, “easy-to-remember” is a single descriptor in front of the noun “rule.”
 In sentence 5, however, the description “easy to remember” follows the noun and should not be hyphenated.

 Sentence 6 correctly hyphenates “four-year-old” because that phrase modifies the elliptical noun “girl.”
 That is, although we do not see the word “girl” in the sentence, it is nonetheless part of the construction.
 Thus, “four-year-old” is hyphenated as a multi-word, single descriptor preceding a noun.

 The descriptions “too-tall-to-tango” and “bramble-covered” are also correctly hyphenated in sentence 6 because they precede the nouns they modify.
 Notice that we did not include the word tough in the hyphenated phrase “too-tall-to-tango” because it is a separate adjective.
 “Too-tall-to-tango” consists of four words but functions as a single descriptor.

 Remember the Rule about -ly Adverbs and Hyphens

 Keep in mind, though, that we never use a hyphen between an –ly adverb + adjective combination in front of a noun or pronoun.
 Here are examples with the –ly adverb + adjective constructions: